fasrc/slurmmon/doc/INSTALL.md

 Configure it by editing `/etc/slurmmon.conf`, which is json.
 Specifically, set `probejob_partitions` to be the set of partitions to which you want to send probe jobs.
 (Or set it to be empty to not use this feature.)
 The default is particular to FASRC.
+If you'll be generating *whitespace* reports, set `web_root` to the location shared with the web server.

 Start the service: